govau/content-guide/_accessibility-inclusivity/inclusive-language-terms.md

 - Older people or seniors --- not pensioners, old-age pensioners or the aged.
 - Young people --- not youth or juveniles.
 - First Australians or Aboriginal and Torres Strait Islander peoples (note the plural) --- not ATSI, Aborigines or Aboriginals.
 "
 %}

+### Avoid gendered pronouns

+Rewrite the sentence to avoid using gender-specific singular pronouns (he/she, her/his, her/him).

+{% include guide_example.liquid
+  title = "avoiding gender-specific singular pronouns" content= "
+Use this

+> Submit your employment declaration.

+Not this

+> Every employee should submit his employment declaration.
+"
+%}